 Initial ACF Screening

-Each application will be screened to determine whether it was received by the closing date and time and whether the requested amount exceeds the award ceiling.
+Each application will be screened to determine whether it was received by the closing date and time and whether the requested amount exceeds the award Start Printed Page 35489ceiling.
 Applications that are designated as late according to Section IV.3.
 Submission Dates and Times or those with requests that exceed the award ceiling, stated in Section II.
 Award Information will be returned to the applicant with a notation that they were deemed non-responsive and will not be reviewed.